-2.1672.185 A sustainable level of expertise in nuclear power technology and safety should be maintained by means of the continuous recruitment of competent staff and long term generic research programmes on safety that provide and preserve the strength of the nuclear power programme (see paras 2.178 2.1892.190-2.201-on research for safety and regulatory purposes).
+2.187 A sustainable level of expertise in nuclear power technology and safety should be maintained by means of the continuous recruitment of competent staff and long term generic research programmes on safety that provide and preserve the strength of the nuclear power programme (see paras 2.190-2.201on research for safety and regulatory purposes).

-2.1682.186 The operating organization should recruit and train its staff to support construction, preparation for operation and licensing.
+2.188 The operating organization should recruit and train its staff to support construction. preparation for operation and licensing.
 The operating organization should manage their training programme through a systematic approach to training.
-At the beginning of this phase, staff should be recruited with experience of project management, civil
+At the beginning of this phase, staff should be recruited with experience of project management. civil construction. equipment manufacturing, welding, non-destructive testing, instrumentation and control engineering, fire prevention and protection, and quality management.

-Fo Ex management.
 The operating organization should use integrated competences from early in construction to verify that the plant is built to high standards of quality and in accordance with design requirements.
 Competences are also needed in the operating organization to promote a strong safety culture in the other organizations involved throughout the construction project.
 The need for customer's verification of quality is not diminished, even in the turnkey type project.
 This is because the operating organization will have the prime responsibility for safety during plant operation, and this requires assurance of the quality during construction.
 Experience in various areas of plant design should be available in order to assess the detailed plans for construction and component manufacturing.
 The control room operating personnel and the supervisory staff for plant operation, maintenance and specific technical areas should be recruited, and their plant specific training should commence before plant construction is half completed.
-A full-scope plant specific simulator should be acquired for training the control room operators, and training should be arranged in due time before commissioning of the plant, early during the construction phase and in consideration of the relevant regulatory requirements.
+A full-scope plant specific simulator should be acquired for training the control room operators, and training should be arranged early during the construction phase and in consideration of the relevant regulatory requirements.

-2.1692.187 The regulatory body should continue recruiting and training staff to be able to provide adequate oversight of construction, equipment manufacturing and, towards the latter part of Phase 3, commissioning of the plant.
+2.189 The regulatory body should continue recruiting and training staff to be able to provide adequate oversight of construction, equipment manufacturing and, towards the latter part of Phase 3, commissioning of the plant.
 The staff should have a strong technical background as well as a thorough knowledge and understanding of the regulations and guides.
 Actions should be taken to address the specific competence and training needs identified in Phase 2.

-2.1702.188 For the purpose of providing highly skilled experts for the operating organization, the regulatory body and other organizations with crucial safety related tasks, educational institutions should continue to offer curriculums that are appropriate to meeting the needs of the nuclear power programmeprogrammer, including safety culture.
+2.190 For the purpose of providing highly skilled experts for the operating organization, the regulatory body and other organizations with crucial safety related tasks, educational institutions should continue to offer curriculums that are appropriate to meeting the needs of the nuclear power programmer, including safety culture.

-2.1712.189 All organizations involved in the nuclear power programme should have a systematic way of categorizing, disseminating and retaining all knowledge (including training material) obtained through international cooperation and assistance and contracted commercial services.
+2.191 All organizations involved in the nuclear power programme should have a systematic way of categorizing, disseminating and retaining all knowledge (including training material) obtained through international cooperation and a s s i s t a n c e a n d contracted commercial services.
 This approach should be sustainable for the continuous development of human resources and institutional knowledge.